Respect. Knowledge. Action.

 Evidence-Based Action: Obesity Canada aims to facilitate knowledge exchange regarding obesity prevention, treatment, and policy.

-Obesity Canada is Canada’s official representative in the World Obesity Federation, an umbrella organization for 52 national obesity associations, representing 56 countries.
+Obesity Canada is Canada’s official representative in the World Obesity Federation, an umbrella organization for more than 70 members in 60 countries, both obesity associations and related organisations, including regional obesity representatives (Latin America, Europe, Asia/Oceania)

 Obesity Canada’s responsibility includes the dissemination of information to our members’ other professionals, government, industry and Canadians affected by obesity.
 Dissemination mechanisms include the network’s website, social media, publications, education activities, and conferences or workshops.
 All the dissemination of information should reflect Obesity Canada’s code of conduct.